Code-Institute-Submissions/pandemic-history-5p/README.md

 __Pandemics through time__ is an informational website with the purpose of giving people a brief history of pandemics we have had throughout the years, as for many people, outside of the bubonic plague, the current ongoing Covid-19 pandemic is the largest and most deadly disease to harm and kill humans, and this site aims to give people a starting to point to get a rough understanding of other pandemics.

 ## UX
 For the design i opted to have a background image covering the whole page rather than having a solid color.
 Any sort of text that is displayed will be inside of a transparent box to help with readability without completely hiding the background image.
 Elements will have padding on both left and right and be typically always ben kept centered on screen, as this is a site used to convey information in a specific order having them all inline going down the page will make it extremely easy for people to go through the website and see everything without missing out.
+On the page for signing up for the newsletter, the input boxes will darken and there borders will change color too clearly convey

 ### Color Scheme
 I used [colormind](http://colormind.io/) to find a color pallete for my site, using the one shown below.
 I chose these because when talking about disease and illness, lighter shades of green and yellow are typically the first colors that come to mind and are used in many paintings and artwork depicting disease.
 Although i do not plan on using all the colors outside of the first two, as i plan on having the background as an image and black textboxes with white text for readability.